s-cho/nuxt-demo/README.md

 # nuxt-demo

-> My priceless Nuxt.js project
+> A demonstration to display event countdown

 ## Build Setup